The Vicious Cycle of Poverty

 A mere 12 percent of the world’s population uses 85 percent of its water, and these 12 percent do not live in the Third World. —Source: Maude Barlow, Water as Commodity - The Wrong Prescription, The Institute for Food and Development Policy, Backgrounder, Summer 2001, Vol. 7, No. 3

-Lets look at this scenario with a family in absolute poverty.
+Let's look at this scenario with a family in absolute poverty.

-A very poor family with children have very little to eat, and have and access to health facilities.
+A very poor family with children have very little to eat, and have no access to health facilities.
 As a result, the children are malnourished and unhealthy and have many health complications.
 They are therefore unable to go to school (even if there is a school in the next village).
 They grow up with no education or skill and cannot do any economic activity.
-Their parent die from preventable diseases as a result of lack of health facilities, and their fate is in their hands.
+Their parent die from preventable diseases as a result of the lack of health facilities, and their fate is in their hands.
 As the children turn adults, they find wives who are just on the same level of poverty as them, and they have their own children.
 They hand over this condition to their children, who will also grow up in similar conditions.

 It takes an intervention from governments, charity organizations or family members who are better off to step in and provide some kind of assistance (health, feeding, shelter and basic education) to get the youth to do some kind of economic activity to bring in some income.
 Without that, this cycle will continue for generations and it’s a trap that is extremely difficult to get out of.